 - 2 tablespoons brown sugar

 Golden Mountain Sauce can be difficult to find in stores; order it from an online store.

 Combine the 'For Stir-Fry:' ingredients together in a cup, stirring to dissolve sugar.
 Spoon 2 tbsp. of this sauce over prepared chicken and stir in.
 Set aside to marinate a few minutes while you prepare your other ingredients.
 Set remaining stir-fry sauce aside.

 Heat a wok or large frying pan over medium-high heat.
 Add oil and swirl around, then add the garlic and chili.
 Stir-fry 1 minute to release the fragrance, then add the chicken plus a splash of white wine.
 Stir-fry until chicken turns opaque (3 minutes).
 Add a little more white wine as needed to keep pan moist.

 Add the bell peppers and zucchini, plus 3/4 of the stir-fry sauce you made earlier.
 Stir-fry until vegetables have softened but still retain some of their crispness (about 2 minutes).

 Reduce heat to medium-low and add the sliced green onions, plus remaining stir-fry sauce.
 Stir together (note that this is meant to be a saucy dish - this is where the flavor is).

-Basil Tip: If you have small basil leaves, they may not need to be chopped.
+If you have small basil leaves, they may not need to be chopped.
 If your leaves are larger, try piling them on top of one another, then thinly slicing them to create shreds.
-I find you get lots of flavors this way, but be sure to shred it just before adding to the dish (if you do it too far ahead of time, the basil will lose some of its natural oils and flavors).
+You get lots of flavors this way, but be sure to shred it just before adding to the dish.